firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-35:28">And my tongue shall speak of thy righteousness and of thy praise all the day long.</p>

-<p id="psa-36:1"><To the chief Musician, A Psalm of David the servant of the LORD.> The transgression of the wicked saith within my heart, that there is no fear of God before his eyes.</p>
+<p id="psa-36:1">The transgression of the wicked saith within my heart, that there is no fear of God before his eyes.</p>

 <p id="psa-36:2">For he flattereth himself in his own eyes, until his iniquity be found to be hateful.</p>